-The term environment refers to the surroundings in which living organisms, human and animals, and plants exist.
+The term environment refers to the surroundings in which living organisms, humans and animals, and plants exist.
 It involves the natural environment, which contains ecosystems, landscapes, air, water, and biodiversity.
 It also covers the built environment, which includes human-made structures, such as buildings, roads, and cities.
-The environment, in the widest sense, encompasses everything that affects an organism’s life from physical influences to chemical, biological, and human factors.
-It is then a great understanding of the environment which provides one with the capacity to understand how it supports life, helps retain ecological balance, and encourages sustainable development.
+The environment encompasses everything that affects an organism’s life from physical influences to chemical, biological, and human factors.
+It is a great understanding of the environment to understand how it supports life, helps retain ecological balance, and encourages sustainable development.

-The environment comprises both natural and man-made surroundings, responsible for the influence of ways of life and relationship with the world.
-The biotic components include plants, animals, and microorganisms, while abiotic factors are air, water, soil, and climate.
-All these provide ample resources which are essential for life to stay intact on Earth like oxygen, water, food, and raw materials.
+The environment comprises both natural and man-made surroundings.
+It is responsible for the influence of ways of life and relationships with the world.
+The biotic components include plants, animals, and microorganisms.
+And, abiotic factors are air, water, soil, and climate.
+All these provide ample resources that are essential for life to stay intact on Earth like oxygen, water, food, and raw materials.

 Key Components of the Environment

-• Biotic Components: These are the living elements, such as flora and fauna, which interact with each other within an ecosystem.
+- Biotic Components: These are the living elements, such as flora and fauna, that interact with each other within an ecosystem.

-• Abiotic Components: These are the non-living physical and chemical factors like sunlight, temperature, water, and minerals that influence living organisms.
+- Abiotic Components: These are the non-living physical and chemical factors like sunlight, temperature, water, and minerals.
+They influence living organisms.

-• Natural Environment: The natural world, including forests, oceans, rivers, mountains, and deserts, as well as the atmospheric conditions like weather and climate.
+- Natural Environment: The natural world, including forests, oceans, rivers, mountains, and deserts.
+Also includes, atmospheric conditions like weather and climate.

-• Human Environment: The areas impacted by human activities, including cities, farms, infrastructure, and industrial areas.
+- Human Environment: The areas impacted by human activities.
+Like, cities, farms, infrastructure, and industrial areas.

 What are the Activities of the Environment?

 Environmental activities refer to the natural processes and human inputs in this environment.
-According to Mike Jones, the activities can be broken down into two rather different categories: natural activities and human-induced activities.
+According to Mike Jones, the activities can be broken down into two different categories:

-• Ecosystem Functions: The environment supports ecosystems where species interact, such as nutrient cycling, energy flow, and food chains.
+- Ecosystem Functions: The environment supports ecosystems where species interact.
+This includes nutrient cycling, energy flow, and food chains.

 Human-Induced Activities

-Human activities cause environmental stresses that impose effects on biodiversity and the proper functioning of ecosystems.
-Human development, therefore, is seen to be in balance with appropriate environmental practices such as environmental sustainable development.
+Human activities cause environmental stresses.
+It imposes effects on biodiversity and the proper functioning of ecosystems.
+Human development, is seen to be in balance with appropriate environmental practices such as environmentally sustainable development.

-• Deforestation: The large-scale removal of trees for agriculture or urban development, leading to loss of biodiversity and disruption of ecosystems.
+- Deforestation: The large-scale removal of trees for agriculture or urban development.
+It leads to loss of biodiversity and disruption of ecosystems.

 What is Environmental Sustainable Development?